 NOTE: The Farm Trail at the Van Vleck Farm and Nature Sanctuary is temporarily closed.

-Seasonal Splendor: January - April 2026
+Seasonal Splendor: April - September 2026

 Be the first to enter the historic Van Vleck House and enjoy shopping for unique gifts in this year’s Artisan’s Marketplace.
 Over 60 local artisans will have one of kind items for sale at what has become one of the most anticipated Flanders events of the year.
 A limited number of tickets will be pre-sold for Friday, November 7th then from 5–7pm be the first to see and shop at this year’s Artisan Marketplace.